-As a Voluntary Aided Church School, our core values are interwoven into the curriculum and SMSCD and PSHCE is promoted across all areas.
+As a Voluntary Aided Church School, our core values are interwoven into the curriculum.
 We recognise that our individual pupils’ spiritual, moral, social and cultural development is at the heart of their overall education and their ability to learn and achieve.
-We therefore aim to provide all pupils with positive, rewarding experiences through a planned and coherent curriculum that is founded upon our Christian values and our core values of: Service, hope, compassion, truthfulness, justice and forgiveness.
-We begin our school day with a daily act of collective worship and follow the Gloucester Diocese Syllabus for teaching religious Education.
-This syllabus is organised into meaningful blocks throughout the academic year, including focus weeks that cover learning about other religions and Christian festivals.
+We therefore aim to provide all pupils with positive, rewarding experiences through a planned and coherent curriculum that is founded upon our Christian values.
+We begin our school day with a daily act of collective worship and follow the Gloucester Diocese Syllabus and Understanding Christianity for teaching religious Education.

 We believe that children learn best from collaborative activities, have experiences learned outside the classroom linked to the learning taking place within it.
 That is why where possible we contextualise learning so that it is not divorced from the real world.

 We make the most of our rural setting by taking learning outdoors and throughout the year all classes take part in Forest School.
 Where possible we use the church links, locality and local community to support learning, working in partnership with parents and families to share expertise and experiences.